onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 do not try to change the spoon - that's impossible - instead only try to realize the truth - there is no spoon - then you'll see it's not the spoon that bends - it is only yourself
-    do not try to change the adults - that's impossible - instead only try to realize the truth - (hold a spoon and drop it right here) - there are no (responsible) adults - then you'll see it's all about personal/deliberate development/growth/education/courage
+    do not try to change the adults - that's impossible - instead only try to realize the truth - (hold a spoon and drop it right here) - there are no (responsible) adults - then you'll see it's all about personal/deliberate development/growth/education/courage how about no "leaders"?
+        you're a world leader only if you're leading the world - not just your nation. and you're leading only if you're the one making the most contribution and impact
     ^^ this in relation to that we can wipe ourselves out and we ain't focusing on what's most important and wise and nobody has any clue how to achieve alignment